thiagolvlsantos/git-transactions/README.md

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

 Transactions using Git as repository.

+Imagine you can have read/write access to a Git repository as a transaction in your service class.
+An abstraction to read and write files in your file system and automatically have it commited/pushed to your Git repository.

+Now you have ``git-transactions``, see bellow how simple it is.

 ## Usage